KALYAN1045/AtlasHub/README.md

 # AtlasHub App

 A simple web application to browse and search for countries, view details, filter by region and language, and add countries to a favorites list.
-This app is built using vanilla JavaScript, HTML, and CSS, and does not rely on any frameworks.

 ## Screensots